cityjson/cjio_dbexport/README.rst

 Limitations
 ------------

-+ Only works for the *Building* CityObject type, hardcoded to LoD 1, no semantics, no appearances
++ Hardcoded to LoD 1, no semantics, no appearances

 + The geometry is expected to be a ``MULTIPOLYGON`` of ``POLYGON Z`` in PostGIS

-+ Either export the whole table of ``features.table``, or subset with a bounding box
++ Either export the whole database table, or subset with a bounding box

 + Only tested with Python 3.6, PostgresSQL 11, PostGIS 2.5